 Compensatory, or actual, damages seek to compensate you for losses related to injury or death.
 There are no limits placed on the amount of compensatory damages you can recover, since the purpose of these damages is to make you whole for your losses.
 There are two types of compensatory damages: non-economic and economic damages:

-Also known as general damages, these damages cover those losses that cannot be quantified by an exact dollar amount.
+Also known as general damages, these damages cover those losses that an exact dollar amount cannot quantify.
 If awarded, after a trial, the amount is based on what the jury finds reasonable.
-In settlement, it is the insurance adjuster who must be convinced of the reasonableness.
+In a settlement, it is the insurance adjuster who must be convinced of the reasonableness.
 Non-economic damages may include:

 Physical and mental pain and suffering: this covers pain, inconvenience, emotional distress, injury to reputation, humiliation, and loss of enjoyment of life (hedonic damages).

-Emotional distress: A person suffers emotional distress if an ordinary person would not be able to handle the distress.
-This includes shock, anguish, fright, horror, nervousness and grief.
+Emotional distress: A person suffers emotional distress if an ordinary person would not be able to handle the distress, including shock, anguish, fright, horror, nervousness, and grief.

 Loss of consortium: This compensates the spouse of an injured or deceased person for the loss of companionship and other damages suffered as a result of their loved one’s injury.
-These claims are often included as part of the main injury claim, since they are harder to prove and quantify, and involve sensitive areas of inquiry.
+These claims are often included as part of the primary injury claim since they are harder to prove and quantify and involve sensitive areas of inquiry.

-Also known as special damages, these damages cover losses which can be quantified by an exact dollar amount.
-Actual or objectively anticipated losses can be allowed and expert reports or testimony may be needed to prove these losses.
+Also known as special damages, these damages cover losses that an exact dollar amount can quantify.
+Actual or objectively anticipated losses can be allowed, and expert reports or testimony may be needed to prove these losses.
 Economic damages include:

 - Current medical bills